Salvation Army assistance programs in Buffalo and Erie County.

 Food and meals are provided to Erie County New York families as part of the Emergency Family Assistance.
 If an applicant qualifies for help, they can receive food for up to 21 meals for each household member.

 Vouchers can be provided.
 This program is free to residents, and the vouchers may be distributed by the Salvation Army to purchase a variety of items.
 It can include household items, clothing, specific personal care items, personal hygiene and even pajamas.
+There are many household and other supplies passed out for free as well in a crisis.
+More free stuff for struggling families.

 Referrals are a big part of the services administered, and the agency can refer people to additional appropriate non-profit agencies and/or advocacy services in the greater Buffalo region.
 EFA can offer individuals with a linkage to other local, government and national Salvation Army assistance programs.
 Referrals can enable individual to address other important needs such as homeless prevention, parenting skills, child care, job training and retention, after school activities, and spiritual counseling and guidance.